 Modern Wedding Bands He’ll Love to Wear Every Day

-“No matter your style, metal or mm thickness preferences, we have a wedding band that will work for you,” says Jordan Yoder, Founder of Jordan Jack. ”Your ring is characteristic of your personal style and your profession shouldn’t limit your choices,” says Yoder, who realizes that men who work with their hands may not even consider wearing a wedding ring while on the job.
-“We take pride in using quality materials that will hold up to the daily rigors of life,” he adds.Personal and Professional Style: Choose a Wedding Band that Fits Yours Jordan Jack sends a stunning curated box of five weddings bands personally chosen by the groom-to-be—to try on for free for three days—to help ensure that the design, thickness, weight and overall strength and durability are perfectly suited to match the groom’s personal and professional style and needs.
+Jordan Jack makes life simple for those on the verge of happy ever after.
+We send a sleekly designed box of five wedding bands to grooms-to-be to try on for free for three days.
+This “Home Try on Box” helps ensure that the design, thickness, weight, and overall strength and durability of rings are perfectly suited to the groom’s personal and professional style and needs.
 A ring-sizing guide is included.
 Once the ring choice is made, the Home Try On box is returned.
-After the order is placed on the JJ website, the ring arrives in a matter of days.
-Selections include a striking striped Black Stainless Steel Station with Blue Accent Band to fit someone with an adventurous style, or the edgier Jordan Jack Tantalum Matte Black Carbon Fiber Inside Band with its textured black ion-plating outer shank that increases durability.
+After the order is placed on the JJ website, the final chosen ring arrives in a matter of days.
+Popular selections include a striking striped Black Stainless Steel Station with Blue Accent Band for those with adventurous style, or the edgier Jordan Jack Tantalum Matter Black Carbon Fiber Inside Band with its textured black ion-plating outer shank to increase durability.

-Wearing a wedding band daily on the job – especially for men who work with their hands – can often be a safety concern and is, therefore, a personal decision.
-If you’re working as a mechanic and doing quite a lot of heavy engine work, for instance, or using tools as a welder, or at a construction site where a ring could potentially get caught – Jordan Jack still has options that could suit your look and lifestyle – on and off the job.
+Wearing a wedding band daily on the job – especially for men who work with their hands – can often be a safety concern.
+But, if you’re working as a mechanic and doing quite a lot of heavy engine work, using tools as a welder, or at a construction site where a ring could potentially get caught – Jordan Jack still has options that could suit your look and lifestyle – on and off the job.

 Here are a few wedding band choices that could be perfect for men who work with their hands: